-Mohegan -Mohegan means wolf.
+Mohegan – Mohegan means wolf.
 So does Mahican, but these are the names of two distinct Algonquin tribes with different locations and histories.
-It is all too common for the Mohegan of the Thames River in eastern Connecticut to be confused with the Mahican from the middle Hudson Valley in New York (a distance of about a hundred miles).
+It is all too common for the Mohegan of the Thames River in eastern Connecticut to be confused with the Mahican from the middle Hudson Valley in New York (a distance of about 100 miles).
 Frequently confused with the Mohicans due to a poorly-researched literary classic, the Mohegan people consist of many originally independent tribes including the Pequot and Montauk.

 Mohawk – Of the Iroquoian linguistic stock and Eastern Woodlands area, the Mohawk were once the chief people of the Five Nations of the Iroquoian Confederacy.
 Their first contact with the European settlers came in the form of conflict, fighting against Samuel De Champlain.
 Dutch explorers managed to trade with the Mohawk, exchanging rifles for furs.
 In later years, the British formed an alliance with the Mohawk, to fight the French and American colonists.
 After the American Revolution, most of the Mohawk relocated to Canada, where the vast majority still reside today.